-The following examples and chart are provided for purposes of illustration only.
-They should not be taken as an indication or
+The following table, examples and chart are provided for purposes of illustration only.
+They should not be taken as an indication or prediction of future investment results and are intended merely to illustrate the impact that the various hypothetical index levels on the determination date could have on the cash settlement amount at maturity assuming all other variables remain constant.

-The examples below are based on a range of index levels that are entirely hypothetical; no one can predict what the index level will be on any day throughout the life of your notes, and no one can predict what the closing level of the index will be on any coupon determination date or what the final index level will be on the determination date.
+The examples below are based on a range of index levels that are entirely hypothetical; no one can predict what the index level will be on any day throughout the life of your notes, and no one can predict what the final index level will be on the determination date.
 The index has been highly volatile in the past - meaning that the index level has changed considerably in relatively short periods - and its performance cannot be predicted for any future period.

-The information in the following examples assumes that the offered notes are purchased on the original issue date at the face amount and held to the stated maturity date.
-If you sell your notes in a secondary market prior to the stated maturity date, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below such as the volatility of the index and our creditworthiness.
+The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the face amount and held to the stated maturity date.
+If you sell your notes in a secondary market prior to the maturity date, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the table shown below such as the volatility of the index and our creditworthiness.
 In addition, the estimated value of your notes at the time the terms of your notes are set on the trade date (as determined by reference to pricing models used by GS&Co.) is less than the original issue price of your notes.
 For more information on the estimated value of your notes, see "Additional Risk Factors Specific to Your Notes - The Estimated Value of Your Notes At the Time the Terms of Your Notes Are Set On the Trade Date (as Determined By Reference to Pricing Models Used By GS&Co.)
-Is Less Than the Original Issue Price Of Your Notes" on page S-17 of this prospectus supplement.
-The information in the examples also reflects the key terms and assumptions in the box below.
+Is Less Than the Original Issue Price Of Your Notes" on page S-13 of this prospectus supplement.
+The information in the table also reflects the key terms and assumptions in the box below.